markjprice/apps-services-net8/docs/ch18-carousel.md

 app.Run();
 ```
-3. Start the web service project and note the Swagger documentation.
+7. Start the web service project and note the Swagger documentation.
-4. Click **GET /api/categories** to expand that section.
+8. Click **GET /api/categories** to expand that section.
-5. Click the **Try it out** button, click the **Execute** button, and note that category entities are returned.
+9. Click the **Try it out** button, click the **Execute** button, and note that category entities are returned.
-6. Close the browser and shut down the web server.
+10. Close the browser and shut down the web server.

 # Configuring the .NET MAUI app to allow unsecure connections

-Now you will configure the Northwind.Maui.Blazor.Client project to allow unsecure HTTP requests to the web service:
+Now you will configure the `Northwind.Maui.Blazor.Client` project to allow unsecure HTTP requests to the web service:

-1. In the Northwind.Maui.Blazor.Client project, in the Platforms/iOS folder, open the Info.plist file by right-clicking and opening it with the XML (Text) Editor.
+1. In the `Northwind.Maui.Blazor.Client` project, in the `Platforms/iOS` folder, open the `Info.plist` file by right-clicking and opening it with the **XML (Text) Editor**.
-2. At the bottom of the dictionary, add a new key named NSAppTransportSecurity that is a dictionary, and in it, add a key named NSAllowsArbitraryLoads that has a value of true, as shown highlighted in the following partial markup:
+2. At the bottom of the dictionary, add a new key named `NSAppTransportSecurity` that is a dictionary, and in it, add a key named `NSAllowsArbitraryLoads` that has a value of `true`, as shown in the following partial markup:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN"